-The major in Wildlife and Fisheries at UNBC is the only degree of its kind in Canada.
+The BSc in Wildlife and Fisheries at UNBC is one of very few degrees of its kind in Canada.
 It gives students the theoretical background they need to work as a biologist, but it also exposes students to extensive hands-on and practical labs and exercises.
-Consequently, a student graduating from this degree has a sound biological background for pursuing post-graduate studies as well as a degree that can lead them directly into the wildlife or fisheries profession.
+Consequently, a student graduating from this degree has a sound biological background for pursuing post-graduate studies as well as a degree that can lead them directly into the wildlife or fisheries professions.
 The relatively small class sizes in upper-division courses provide an ideal learning environment.
 Faculty teaching the courses for this degree are of extremely high calibre – many of them have won UNBC teaching and research awards.
-As a student in the degree, you benefit greatly from taking courses from faculty who are actively engaged in wildlife and fisheries research and who can bring examples and experience from their research to the classroom and lab.
+As a student in the program, you benefit greatly from taking courses from faculty who are actively engaged in wildlife and fisheries research and who can bring examples and experience from their research to the classroom and lab.

 Learning does not stop in the classroom.
-UNBC has one of only six Student Chapters of The Wildlife Society (TWS) in Canada (the only one in British Columbia), and the only one that emphasizes fisheries as well as wildlife.
-The TWS is the professional organization supporting wildlife biology and management in North America.
+UNBC has a Student Chapter of The Wildlife Society (TWS), and the only Student Chapter of TWS that emphasizes fisheries as well as wildlife.
+TWS is the professional organization supporting wildlife biology and management in North America.
 The UNBC Fish & Wildlife Student Chapter of TWS attempts to expose students to issues and activities related to wildlife and fisheries that go beyond course learning.